abhimanyusethia12/oran_slicing/README.md

+NOTE: For a theoretical overview of the project, you can find the slides I presented at NYU Wireless [here](https://drive.google.com/file/d/1l68hZk5D4Zkr4VN21s9UUU2hUvMwCCH8/view?usp=drive_link)

 # Slicing with O-RAN on Powder Testbed for Disaster Recovery

 It will take about 60-120 minutes to run this experiment.